 The Weston A. Price Foundation has a list of over 50 studies showing the harmful effects of soy, and there are several books on the subject as well (The Whole Soy Story, The Hidden Dangers of Soy, and The Unhealthy Truth).

 Healthy, homemade mayonnaise

 So instead of eating something that will cause us harm, let’s make something tangy, creamy, and oh, so good for us!

-5. Ta da!
-Store in a glass jar in the fridge. 🙂
+Store mayonnaise in a glass jar in the refrigerator.